islomkhon/OpenBFD/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to:
+Please follow the project structure and the conventions provided in the README.md file inside the contributing subdirectories.
+Feel free to:

 - Report bugs
 - Suggest new features
 - Submit pull requests
-- Improve documentation
+- Improve README.md documentations

-## Model Architecture

-OpenBFD uses a deep learning architecture specifically designed for bearing fault diagnosis:

-- Input Layer: Raw vibration signals
-- Feature Extraction: Convolutional layers
-- Classification: Fully connected layers
-- Output: Fault type and severity

 ## Citation